John and Julie: Cast

 Frazer Hines who later became known for his portrayal of Jamie McCrimmon in Doctor Who had a minor role.

 Production

 Filming took place at Beaconsfield Studios.
 It is interspersed with footage from the day of the coronation.

+Release

+John and Julie was released to cinemas in the United Kingdom on 26 July 1955, over two years after the Coronation of Elizabeth II.
+The film represented Britain at the 1955 Venice Film Festival.

 Reception

+Critical

+Variety called it an "entertaining, lightweight story."

+The Monthly Film Bulletin wrote: "This film, which is eminently suitable for juvenile audiences, manages to include most of the stock comic/sentimental situations peculiar to the British cinema and is played by a large array of veteran character actors.
+Its strong patriotic theme also suggests that hardly anything of importance had occurred in the lives of anyone concerned until the Coronation came along.
+William Fairchild, making his directorial debut, successfully evokes the warm and cosy atmosphere of good clean fun synonomous with stories dealing with the British middle and working classes, and one has little alternative but to succumb to the syrupy, oldfashioned charm of it all."

 In September 1956, Maclean's film reviewer, Clyde Gilmour described the film as, "A predictable little comedy-adventure, good fun for most youngsters and bolstered by newsreel shots of the actual event."

 Halliwell's Film Video & DVD Guide describes the film as, "Genial little family comedy full of stock comic characters."

 Box Office

 According to the National Film Finance Corporation, the film made a comfortable profit.
 According to Kinematograph Weekly it was a "money maker" at the British box office in 1955.

-Home Media
+Home media

 In 2007, John and Julie was released on DVD as part of the Long Lost Comedy Classics collection.